rai-harshit/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

 ## Proof of cluster clean up
-**The compute cluster was cleaned using the relevant command from within the Jupyter notebook.
+**The compute cluster was cleaned up (deleted) using the relevant command from within the Jupyter notebook.
 The same can be confirmed from the image below.**

 ![delete_cluster_proof](./delete_cluster.PNG)